I am a volunteer

 The safety and wellbeing of young people is our number one priority.

-So you will understand there are a number of things we need to do and check before our volunteers join a trip to make sure young people and their families feel confident we are looking after them in the best way possible.
+So there are a number of things we need to do and check before our volunteers represent the Trust to make sure young people and their families feel confident we are looking after them in the best way possible.

 Completed DBS/PVG checks